 Before expanding tubes you need to find the proper expansion dimensions:

-A. Determine the tube hole size.
+1. Determine the tube sheet hole ID.

-B. Determine the tube outside diameter.
+2. Determine the tube outside diameter (OD).

 3. Subtract the tube OD from the tube hole ID.